llad/empltz-standalone/README.md

 empltz-standalone
 =================

 empltz-standalone is email template web app for mobile devices.
-It is only client-side javascript and localStorage, so no server needed.
+It uses only client-side javascript and localStorage, so no server needed.
 It is an experiment in implementing jQuery Mobile for display ui and Backbone.js for MVC.

 Usage
 -----